Retford Bird Ringing programme which collects vital data about bird species celebrates its 50th anniversary

 Advertisement

+Current volunteers, old colleagues, friends and family gathered at the wood for a celebration to mark the 50th anniversary of the programme.

+Members present included Peter Kirmond, one of the first members in 1978, and Joe Smith, the newest member.

-Ringing produces valuable data that helps understand and protect birds and research into survival rates, migration patterns, health of populations, morphology and life history traits can all be informed through ringing.
+Ringing produces data which helps understand and protect birds and research into survival rates, migration patterns, health of populations, morphology and life history traits can all be informed through ringing.

-Paul Wilkinson, Nottinghamshire Wildlife Trust chief executive, said: “Volunteers are the lifeblood of our charity and the environment sector and there is no greater example of the skill, effort and dedication that volunteers bring to nature conservation than Treswell’s ringing group.
+Paul Wilkinson, trust chief executive, said: “Volunteers are the lifeblood of our charity and the environment sector and there is no greater example of the skill, effort and dedication volunteers bring to nature conservation than Treswell’s ringing group.

 "Their tireless work down the years, whatever the season and whatever the weather is an inspiration to us all and the data they have collected is invaluable – the team were carrying out ‘Citizen Science’ decades before the term was coined.”